aksholokhov/pysr3/README.md

 # It also can be converted to a more familiar representation
 x, y, columns_labels = problem.to_x_y()
 # columns_labels describe the roles of the columns in x:
-# fixed effect, random effect, or both of those, as well as
+# fixed effect, random effect, or both of those, as well as groups labels and observation standard deviation.

+# You can also convert it to pandas dataframe if you'd like.
+pandas_dataframe = problem.to_dataframe()
 ```